-My finest accomplishment in life is my children, my family.
+My finest accomplishment in life is my family.
 I work hard to keep our relationships healthy, always attempting to be as honest and compassionate as I can be.
-Sometimes I do well, and sometimes I don’t, but my children are wonderful people who do not hold it over my head when I am a lunatic.
+Sometimes I do well, and sometimes I don’t, but my family is made up of wonderful people who do not hold it over my head when I am a lunatic.
 I have done many things in my life, but none compare to participating in this fantastically nutty family of my mine.

 Among the things I have done are nine years of bookkeeping and statistician work, massage therapy, and business ownership.
 I got a small degree in business and accounting when I was nineteen and went to work in offices for other people.
 After I was on workman’s comp at 28, I went to college.
 My original plan was to get my bachelor’s and then my master’s in psychology and become a psychotherapist.
 I attained my associate’s degree in a year and a half and was given a full scholarship plus some to Colorado College.
 I attended CC for a year and a half before getting derailed by massage therapy.
 My mother was a massage therapist and had opened her own school, Cottonwood.
 I began to work for her about six months after the school opened, and a couple months later was attending massage school while finishing my semester at CC and raising two tweens.
 I left CC to pursue massage training, and by the time I graduated massage school nine months later, I was basically running the Cottonwood School of Massage, and soon I owned half of it.
 Being in this environment gave me many opportunities for clients and I found myself having a thriving private practice as well.